 Sprinkle them with the parmesan cheese right before you serve them!

 The lemon in this recipe matches this keto lemon chicken recipe, so serve them together as well!
+You can even add a lemon wedge to each serving.

 Are artichoke hearts healthy for you?